 How Pakistan quietly became world’s biggest solar importer

-South Asian country’s quiet solar surge shows how clean energy transitions really happen, experts say
+South Asian country’s quiet solar surge shows how clean energy is no longer just an environmental choice, but a powerful economic solution, experts say

 There was no sweeping law, no global investment blitz, no prime minister announcing a green revolution.
 And yet, by the end of 2024, Pakistan imported more solar panels than almost any other nation in the world.